przemekbok/forSaleHelper-Chrome/readme.md

 This is a simple addon for the [BGA](https://boardgamearena.com) platform's 'For Sale' board game.
 It counts all harvested cards and current player balance.
-I hope it could work good on your chrome instance beacuse in my case I strugled a lot with implementing a content scripts (for on many layers, like url filter and script implementation).
+I hope it could work good on your chrome instance because in my case I struggled a lot with implementing a content scripts (for on many layers, like url filter and script implementation).

-## If you think you can improve it please commmit to this repository!
+## If you think you can improve it, please commit to this repository!